12-year-old accused of shooting teen over video game

 MEMPHIS, Tenn.
-(WMC) - Memphis police say a 12-year-old shot a 13-year-old boy after getting angry over a video game.
+(WMC/Gray News) - Memphis police say a 12-year-old shot a 13-year-old boy after getting angry over a video game.

 According to a police affidavit, the shooting happened Sunday on Eagle River Rd.
 The victim was rushed to Le Bonheur Children’s Hospital in critical condition.

-When police got to the scene, 18-year-old Keshun Tuggle and the 12-year-old boy told police the 13-year-old was shot in a drive-by shooting.
+When police got to the scene, they said 18-year-old Keshun Tuggle and the 12-year-old boy told police the 13-year-old was shot in a drive-by shooting.

-Police say evidence at the scene did not match Tuggle and the juvenile’s story.
+Police said evidence at the scene did not match Tuggle and the juvenile’s story.

-After interviewing Tuggle, police say he admitted he staged the crime scene and disposed of the handgun.
+After interviewing Tuggle, police said he admitted he staged the crime scene and disposed of the handgun.

 According to the affidavit, the 12-year-old said he saw the gun in the room out in the open and shot the 13-year-old after getting angry over a video game.